Madictian/madictian.github.io/README.md

 So farm we have make several pieces of code, and a bit of math...

-- we made a table to neatly display a table of information
+- We made a table to neatly display a table of information
 ```
         String[][] table  = new String[5][];
         table[0] = new String[] {"a",   "a^2",  "a^3",   "a^4"};